 - Support for a Saskatoon Resident travelling to Toronto for major corrective eye surgery.

-- $1000 annual to support the Western Blind Golf Tournament.
+- $1000 annually to support the Western Blind Golf Tournament.